-Organizing games can make them easy to access for kids and families who enjoy using them, but not always putting them away.
-We’ll talk about how to organize card, board and vertical organizing to make your storage super efficient & handy.
+Organizing games can make them easy to access for kids and families who enjoy using them, but are maybe not great at putting them away.
+We’ll talk about how to organize card and board games and vertical organizing to make your storage super efficient & handy.

 Games are a pillar of our summer plans around here.
-It’s too hot to play oustide, for the most part — so games are a great way to still get some activity, enjoy together time and often use our brains to our benefit.
+It’s too hot to play outside, for the most part — so games are a great way to still get some activity, have so much fun, and often use our brains to our benefit.

-But first — consider this: If creating organization systems that work for your family is an issue — check out this course — great if you feel like any of these:
+If creating organization systems that work for your family is an issue — check out this course — great if you feel like any of these apply to you:

 - You always need hours of notice before having guests because you’re embarrassed about the state of your home.